Beliavsky/Fortran-code-on-GitHub/README.md

 [GEVP-PDHGEQZ](https://github.com/NLAFET/GEVP-PDHGEQZ): parallel ScaLAPACK-style package of routines for solving nonsymmetric real generalized eigenvalue problems, from NLAFET

+[HSSPACK](https://github.com/shengguolsg/HSSPACK): fast algorithms for the symmetric tridiagonal eigenvalue problems, the bidiagonal SVD and the banded DC problems, which are based on the hierarchically semiseparable (HSS) matrix techniques.
+Associated paper: [An improved divide-and-conquer algorithm for the banded matrices with narrow bandwidths](https://www.sciencedirect.com/science/article/pii/S0898122116301249), by Xiangke Liao et al., Computers & Mathematics with Applications (2016)

 [insitu_array](https://github.com/PaulStryck/insitu_array): in-place array transpose for Fortran, by Paul Stryck.
 Module uses a 1D array for storage and mimics differently shaped views to the same underlying data via pointer reassignment.

 [JACSD](https://github.com/venovako/JACSD): utilities for the Jacobi-type (G/H)SVD algorithms and beyond, plus a Cosine-Sine Decomposition tester, by Vedran Novaković.
 Associated projects [here](https://github.com/venovako)